Rigobert Song Biography: Net Worth, Family, Age, Career Goals, Wife, Death, Height, Photos

 Rigobert Song has been involved in a number of controversies during his career, both on and off the field.

-He was sent off twice at the World Cup, in 1994 and 1998, for violent behaviour.
-He also feuded with Samuel Eto’o, who replaced him as captain of the Cameroon national team in 2009.
+He was sent off twice at the World Cup, in 1994 and 1998, for violent conduct.
+He also had a falling out with Samuel Eto’o, who replaced him as captain of the Cameroon national team in 2009.

-He accused Eto’o of selfishness and disrespect, and claimed he was behind his exclusion from the team.
-He also had a dispute with his former club Galatasaray, who sued him for breach of contract after he joined Trabzonspor in 2008.
+He accused Eto’o of being selfish and disrespectful and claimed that he was behind his exclusion from the squad.
+He also had a dispute with his former club, Galatasaray, who sued him for breach of contract after he joined Trabzonspor in 2008.

 Leave a Comment